 This category contains all technical aspects of the URL – here you can see for example if the robots.txt allows crawling of this URL, if it is included in the sitemap.xml, as well as details about the security and performance of the analyzed website.

 all information regarding mobile optimization is displayed here, such as the use of flash or variant response headers, to ensure the best usability for mobile use.

 This section shows a preview of what the URL would look like if it were shared on Facebook or Twitter.

-To start the analysis, navigate to Website Success from the Dashboard.
+To start the analysis, navigate to Quality Assurance from the Dashboard and click on the “Single Page Analysis” report.
 There you will immediately find the input field for the URL of your landing page.
-Enter the desired URL and then click on the blue button "Single page analysis".
+Enter the desired URL and then click on the button “Single Page Analysis” right next to it.

 Alternatively, you can select the “Single Page Analysis” report from the menu and also access analyses already performed, the results of which you can call up again.